 2 - He didn't live past the age of 40.
 He died 10 days before his 41st birthday.

 3 - I don't know if he was the last of the group to die.
 But the fact that the first 2 aspects of the prediction proved correct was enough for me.

 I have tried to write an ending to our story.
 But there is no ending.

-A couple of weeks later she called to say that the spirit of a man named Mike was in the house.
-He said that I had left one morning and didn't come back.
+A couple of weeks later she called to say that according to the psychic, the spirit of a man named Mike was in the house.
+This spirit said that I had left one morning and didn't come back.
 Mike was playing his clarinet while he waited for me to come back home.
-He said that in life he used to play music to calm his nerves.
+He told the psychic that in life he used to play music to calm his nerves.

 I regret that I have never heard Mike's music.
 But other people have heard it in every house I have lived in since then.
 Other things have also happened that have convinced me that Mike has kept his promises about staying with me and playing his clarinet for me.